AmazingMonster/conceptrodon/README.md

 - *Stockivore*.
 Functions in this namespace take arguments of form `Stockroom<Sequences...>`, where `Stockroom` has signature `template<template<auto...> class...>` and `Sequences...` have signature `template<auto...>`.
 - *Omennivore*.
 It contains functions that do not fit in the namespaces above.

 The library is further divided according to dependency.
-Functions in *./conceptrodon/\*/descend* depend on facilities in *./conceptrodon/\**.
-For example, functions in *./conceptrodon/descend/descend* depend on facilities in *./conceptrodon/descend*, while functions in *./conceptrodon/descend* depend on facilities in *./conceptrodon*.
+Functions in '*./conceptrodon/\*/descend*' depend on facilities in '*./conceptrodon/\**.'
+For example, functions in '*./conceptrodon/descend/descend*' depend on facilities in '*./conceptrodon/descend*,' while functions in '*./conceptrodon/descend*' depend on facilities in '*./conceptrodon*.'

 ## Speed
 Many functions are tested against **boost::mp11**.
 If the function being tested is slower than its counterpart, the implementation from **boost::mp11** is used.
 Therefore, This library is generally faster than **boost::mp11**.
 Tests can be found in *tests/unit*.

 A few functions are tested against **kvasir::mpl**.
-Tested functions are optimized similarly as before.
+The tested functions are optimized similarly to before.
 More tests against **kvasir::mpl** are planned for the future.

 ## Limitation
 This library is only tested with Clang.
 GCC won't compile since explicit specialization inside a struct is still unavailable.
 Workarounds exist, and a GCC-compatible version is planned for the future.